Dangers of Marrying a Foreigner: How to Protect Yourself 💍

 How to Protect Yourself When Marrying a Foreigner

 You’ve met someone special, they’re from another country, and things are getting serious.
 Awesome — but don’t forget to keep your guard up.
 Love is real, but so are scams.
-Knowing how to protect yourself when marrying a foreigner can save you from a world of trouble.
+Knowing how to marry a non US citizen and protect yourself can save you from a world of trouble.
 Here’s a solid list of tips to help you stay safe:

 - Get to know their real background — not just what they tell you